Place your Christmas order! Find out more

 Charms of goldfinches have been bouncing around between teasel heads; whilst a myriad of other birds flock their way through the standing seed heads that remain in the tail-end of the crops and marginal areas of our fields.
 The buzzards have been calling overhead and kestrel is almost a daily visitor, striking lucky over our fields as small mammals forage the gleanings of the crops and abundance of seeds now strikingly dominating the landscape as much of the greenery dies back - sped up by the arrival of our first proper frost of the season.

-All of this abundance is made possible by the careful management of the land here - from allowing our hedgerows to grow up and thrive, producing nesting sites, shelter and abundance of food in the run up to the leaner months, to mindfully scything the marginal areas on rotation, ensuring that there are always patches of long grass and bramble creating a diversity of habitat for the wild beings which call this farm home.
+All of this abundance is made possible by the coming together of diverse groups on the land to carefully manage the land here - from allowing our hedgerows to grow up and thrive, producing nesting sites, shelter and abundance of food in the run up to the leaner months, to mindfully scything the marginal areas on rotation, ensuring that there are always patches of long grass and bramble creating a diversity of habitat for the wild beings which call this farm home.

 There is plenty that you can do at home to mirror these nature-friendly farming practices - and the good news is, many of the best options involve less work!
 Resist the urge to 'tidy' your garden too much - leaving areas of long, tussocky grass, wild, over-grown patches, leaving dead stems and seed heads standing through the winter not only allows birds and small mammals to feast on the seeds, but also provide safe sheltered spaces for many invertebrates to over winter.
 If you have a pond, remember to break the ice in prolonged periods of cold (or leave a ball bobbing on the surface to prevent it freezing over) as access to water is always vital and often not that easy for our wildlife to find.